 Each year I find some new and wonderful types of plants to grow.
 Last year it was okra.
 Did you know that it has a flower that looks like a hibiscus?
 I didn’t until I looked out on my deck and saw it.
 After a bit of research, I discovered that it is part of the mallow family, which also includes hibiscus so it all makes sense.

-I get most of my seeds from Baker Creek Heirloom Seeds as I only grow heirloom seeds.
+I get most of my seeds from Baker Creek Heirloom Seeds as I only grow heirloom seeds (I have like a LOT of them).
+This year I have also started to really ramp up my seed saving.
+Do you save your own seeds?
+It really is an amazing way to save money and increase your harvests.
+If you want to learn more about seed saving, then this is the post for you!
 If you are curious why I made this choice, you can find out about my reasons here.
 Some of my new additions this year are:

 - Uzbek golden carrots

 - Tom thumb lettuce

 That’s just a fraction actually, the list was getting really long and I am starting to think I need to join Seed Buyers Anonymous or something…is that a thing?
 I just can’t help it!
 I love growing things, thinking about growing things, watching things grow…sigh.
 I am happiest when I am in my garden that’s for sure.
 I went to Home Depot on the weekend and I saw that the garden center was open, so I walked in and literally did a happy dance.
 It was a bit embarrassing when I saw someone looking at me but hey I was really happy.